1 hospitalized after North Miami Beach home erupts in flames

-NORTH MIAMI BEACH, FLA.
-(WSVN) - Firefighters have extinguished an overnight blaze that erupted inside a North Miami Beach home and left one person hurt.
+MIAMI (WSVN) - Firefighters have extinguished an overnight blaze that erupted inside a North Miami Beach house and left one person hurt.

 North Miami Beach Police and Miami-Dade Fire Rescue units responded to the scene along Northeast 16th Avenue and 158th Street, just before 3 a.m., Tuesday.